Antot-12/Spekulus/src/documentation.md

   3. On success, the client sets `localStorage.setItem('admin_token', 'true')`.
   4. The root admin layout (`/src/app/admin/layout.tsx`) checks for this token on mount.
 If it's not present, it redirects the user to `/login`.
 - **Structure**: Each page in `/app/admin/` (e.g., `/admin/faq`, `/admin/roadmap`) is a dedicated form for managing a specific content type.
+- **Action Logs**: The `/admin/logs` page provides a detailed, searchable, and filterable audit trail of all actions performed in the admin panel.
+It records what was changed, who changed it, and when.
 - **Data Handling**: Admin pages are client components (`'use client'`).
   1. They use `useEffect` to fetch initial data for all languages using the server actions from `actions.ts`.
   2. A language switcher allows the admin to edit content for English, Ukrainian, or Slovak.